Top 5 Summer Gardening Tips!

 “Proper planning and preparation prevents poor performance”, as the saying goes.
 It is important to note that preparation for your garden will be different depending on where you live.
-The is UK such a small country compared with many, and yet just a few hundred miles distance can dramatically change what you can expect from the sky above.
-With heat waves one minute and downpours the next, exactly what are we supposed to do with our garden when it comes to summertime?
+The UK is such a small country compared with many, and yet just a few hundred miles distance can dramatically change what you can expect from the sky above.
+With heat waves one minute and downpours the next, what exactly are we supposed to do with our garden when it comes to summertime?

 Water is said to be life’s soul and it is also a gardener’s best friend.
 As much as us Brits complain about the volatile nature of UK weather, it does generally start to get warmer in summer and therefore it is crucial that you remember to water.
 Giving your garden a big drink once or twice a week will enable plant roots to grow deeper into the nutritious soil.